 If no personal recommendation is forthcoming, a prudent homeowner will interview more than one agent, and make a choice dependent on who is the most professionally impressive.
 Traits such as integrity, experience and market knowledge are obviously important, including what they promise to do for you.

 However, many sellers these days base their choice of agent upon the amount of their fee and/or how much of their future commission they'll use to pay for home staging or whatever.
 This is definitely the wrong way to choose an agent.
 Above all else, a wise seller will make their choice based upon trustworthiness.
 Can the agent be trusted to professionally serve the seller's interests, and ahead of their own?

-I'd be remiss in my responsibility if I failed to add this increasingly common home selling mistake.
-Consumers often fail to appreciate the time, effort and expense (not to mention expertise required) that agents invest, all on the speculation that the property will sell and they'll be paid.
+I'd be remiss in my responsibility if I failed to add this increasingly common home selling mistake to the list.
+Consumers often fail to appreciate the time, effort and expense (not to mention expertise required) that many (but not all) agents invest, all on the speculation that the property will sell and they'll be paid.
 Accepting an agency, which involves fiduciary (legal) responsibility, is a substantial risk for the agent to assume.
 Thus, they should be compensated accordingly, even if the actual marketing period seems brief.

 Also, to entice buyer agents to show their property, sellers should also seriously consider offering a competitive commission to the buyer agents.
 This can be just as important as setting the right asking price.

 If a homeowner chooses to make a private sale attempt, whether through a private sale company or independently, particularly in a balanced or buyer's market, they'll soon appreciate what real estate agents have to deal with while plying their trade.
 Food for thought.
 Click here for more on real estate commissions.